dy/piezo/docs/r&d.md

     + visually precise indication of what's going on
     - false match with reduce/loop operator
       ~ not anymore a problem if we make loop/reducer `<|` and `|>`
+    + by rearranging loop/reducer it's not more at conflict

   * `f(x = 100 <- 0..100, y <- 0..100 = 1, z <- 1..100, p <- 0.001..5, shape <- (tri, sin, tan) = sin)`
     + literally elixir/haskel/erlang/R/Scala's list comprehension assigner